MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterNameAccount.md

 ```

 ### -InputObject
-Specifies the cluster for which this cmdlet adds a cluster name account.
+Specifies the cluster object for which this cmdlet adds a cluster name account.

 ```yaml
 Type: PSObject